Bethania

 • 25% survival rate

-This site has many separate planting areas.
+This site has many separate planting areas and the survival rates in each area vary considerably.

 The first section surveyed was very poor, with approximately 95% dead.
 Most of the growth coming over the top of guards was grasses or brambles, with areas trampled by cows.
 Strong groups of Himalayan balsam were regularly present.